This post got an update on 11/8/21Jump to Recipe

 Hello, everyone!
 I’ve missed you.
 This post has been on my to-do list for too long.
 A new job and business classes have been keeping me busy.
 I started bussing at a restaurant called The Dogwood and was able to work my way into the kitchen.
 For the past couple of weeks I’ve been training to run “the pantry,” that is, the soup-salad-sandwich-dessert side of the kitchen.
 The Dogwood’s mission is to source sustainable, seasonal food, and to offer a chance to individuals who are transitioning from addiction, incarceration, homelessness, and/or underemployment, which is similar to how I plan to run my future bakery cafe.

-My business class through Women Entrepreneurs of Baltimore is helping me to research the market, determine feasibility, and learn how to be a business owner.
+My business class is helping me to research the market, determine feasibility, and learn how to be a business owner.
 It will also help me to write a business plan and figure out concrete steps to start selling granola at farmers markets and cafes (which will be my first step on the way to opening a bakery cafe).
 I am very excited for this perfect opportunity.